Russia identifies two cases of South African COVID-19 variant, says regulator

 Since the start of the pandemic, Russia has reported more than 4 million COVID-19 cases and over 90,000 deaths.

-Rospotrebnadzor said Russia had also now found 28 cases of the coronavirus variant first detected in Britain.
-It reported the first case of that strain in January.

-Reporting by Maxim Rodionov; Writing by Alexander Marrow; Editing by Andrew Osborn
+Reporting by Maxim Rodionov; Writing by Alexander Marrow and Polina Ivanova; Editing by Andrew Osborn

 Our Standards: The Thomson Reuters Trust Principles.